telerik/fiddler-core-docs/knowledge-base/persisting-the-root-certificate-in-fiddler-core.md

 	</tbody>
 </table>

 ## Description
 FiddlerCore uses different APIs for certificate creation than the Desktop Version.
-By default, FiddlerCore includes the CertMaker and BCMakeCert assemblies for use with the Bouncy Castle API but doesn't keep the certificate for later use.
+By default, FiddlerCore includes the CertMaker and BCMakeCert assemblies for use with the Bouncy Castle API but doesn't persist the certificate by default.
+The Bouncy Castle API is recommended because it can be used across multiple platforms.

-In contrast, the Default Certificate creation in the Desktop Version uses the MakeCert.exe with the Windows Crypto API and does keep the Certificate for later use.

 ## Suggested Workarounds
-Use the
+Since FiddlerCore is a library that can be used in other applications, the API won't force persisting the Certificate and leaves the implementation up to the developer.
+The following workarounds are examples that show different ways this can be achieved.

 ### Using MakeCert.dll with Application (Recommended)
-In this example, the MakeCert.dll is used with the ICertificateProvider Interface to store the Certificate Information.
+In this example, the MakeCert.dll is used with the ICertificateProvider5 Interface to store the Certificate Information.
 For example, in a console application prior to setting up FiddlerCore, call the `EnsureRootCertificate` method like below.
+This sample is taken from the [PersistCertificate]() in our Fiddler Core Demos Repo

 ``` csharp
 	private static void EnsureRootCertificate()